miklevin/MikeLev.in/_includes/cat_git.md

 <ol>
+<li><a href="/blog/skipping-the-web-frameworks-for-a-more-fundamental-approach-to-dev/">Skipping The Web Frameworks For a More Fundamental Approach to Dev</a> (Sat Aug 26, 2023)
+<br/>I'm exploring a more fundamental approach to web development, skipping the web frameworks and focusing on muscle memory, Linux, Python, vim, and git.
+I'm combining these tools to create the MyKoz project, an automated video recording system of ChatBot responses.
+I'm also utilizing nbdev to help me with this project.</li>
 <li><a href="/blog/re-defining-seo-the-impending-tech-flood-and-how-to-survive-it/">Re-Defining SEO: The Impending Tech Flood and How To Survive It</a> (Sat Aug 26, 2023)
 <br/>As the tech industry faces a great change, I, a 53-year-old (tomorrow) tech veteran, share my experience and knowledge on how to survive the impending tech flood.
 Learn the fundamentals that have not changed for decades, and employ the 80/20-rule to stay ahead of the game.
 Join me on my journey to re-define SEO and make the most of the opportunities the tech industry brings.</li>
 <li><a href="/blog/planning-how-mykoz-ai-introduces-linux-terminal/">Planning how MyKoz.AI Introduces Linux Terminal</a> (Wed Aug 23, 2023)